 Material Liquidity Risk concentrations could arise from large exposures to individual counterparties or groups.
 In fact, in the event of default or another liquidity issue of a counterparty where there is a significant risk concentration, this may negatively affect the value or the liquidity of the Company's investment portfolio and hence its ability to promptly raise cash by selling the portfolio on the market in case of need.
-For this purpose, investment limits have been set to enable the Company to limit risk concentrations.
-These limits take a num ber of dimensions, including asset class, counterparty and credit rating into consideration.
+For this purpose, the Company has a set of investment risk limits that manage the concentration risk taking a number of dimensions, including asset class, counterparty and credit rating into consideration.